zhullyb/monyhar/monyhar/docs/gpu/swiftshader.md

-# Using Chromium with SwiftShader
+# Using Monyhar with SwiftShader

 SwiftShader is an open-source high-performance implementation of the Vulkan and OpenGL ES graphics APIs which runs purely on the CPU.
 Thus no graphics processor (GPU) is required for advanced (3D) graphics.

-Chromium uses SwiftShader in two different ways:
+Monyhar uses SwiftShader in two different ways:

 1) **As the OpenGL ES driver**

-When Chromium uses SwiftShader as the OpenGL ES driver, Chromium behaves as if it was running a on regular GPU, while actually running on SwiftShader.
-This allows Chromium to exercise hardware only code paths on GPU-less bots.
+When Monyhar uses SwiftShader as the OpenGL ES driver, Monyhar behaves as if it was running a on regular GPU, while actually running on SwiftShader.
+This allows Monyhar to exercise hardware only code paths on GPU-less bots.

 2) **As the WebGL fallback**

-When Chromium uses SwiftShader as the WebGL fallback, Chromium runs in all software mode and only uses SwiftShader to render WebGL content.
+When Monyhar uses SwiftShader as the WebGL fallback, Monyhar runs in all software mode and only uses SwiftShader to render WebGL content.

 SwiftShader also provides 2 different libraries: